The Efficiency Gain Becomes the Demand Engine

 The comforting story says that artificial intelligence will get more efficient.
 Models will use fewer parameters, chips will improve, inference will get cheaper, data centers will optimize cooling, and software will do more with less.
 Some of that is true.
 It is also incomplete.

-Efficiency is a ratio.
+Efficiency is a ratio with a boundary.
 It can tell us that a model uses less compute per task, less energy per token, less cost per answer, or less hardware for a given benchmark.
-It does not tell us how many tasks, tokens, answers, agents, products, users, workflows, and retries the world will ask for once the cost falls.
+It does not tell us how many tasks, tokens, answers, agents, products, users, workflows, retries, and high-compute modes the world will ask for once the cost falls.

 That distinction matters because AI is not only a product category.
 It is becoming a general-purpose layer for search, writing, coding, tutoring, customer support, medical documentation, legal drafting, image generation, video generation, agentic browsing, software maintenance, internal knowledge work, advertising, surveillance, fraud detection, finance, science, and government service delivery.
 When the unit price of cognition falls, institutions do not merely save money on the old workload.
 They invent new workloads.